 Failure to arrange adequate financing on acceptable terms and/or achieve profitability may have an adverse effect on the financial position, results of operations, cash flows, and prospects of the Company.
 These consolidated financial statements do not give effect to the likely material adjustments to assets or liabilities that would be necessary should the Company be unable to continue as a going concern.
 There are many external factors that can adversely affect general workforces, economies and financial markets globally.
-Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
+An example includes, but is not limited to, political conflict in other regions.
 It is not possible for the Company to predict the duration or magnitude of adverse results of such external factors and their effect on the Company's business or ability to raise funds.